 Wellington Botanic Garden has a nearby sister garden, Otari-Wilton’s Bush, dedicated to cultivating and conserving New Zealand native plants.
 Otari contains 1200 species, hybrids and cultivars, including nearly 40 percent of New Zealand’s at-risk species.
 It features a tree-top canopy walkway, an 800-year-old rimu tree and is a haven for native birds.

 While in downtown, head indoors to the Museum of New Zealand (Te Papa Tongarewa), the country’s national museum.
 Six floors are filled with unique stories and treasures showcasing New Zealand’s history, arts and culture.

-Across the street from Te Papa is the Museum Art Hotel, a luxury boutique property known for its quirky art collection in the lobby and variety of rooms from standard hotel to apartment-style.
+Across the street from Te Papa is the QT Wellington Hotel a luxury boutique property known for its quirky art collection in the lobby and variety of rooms from standard hotel to apartment-style.

 For more attractions, contact the New Zealand tourism organization.

 Featured image – Wellington Cable Car and City Overview / Ian Trafford